3. GDB Cheat Sheet¶

 3.6.5.
 Debugging an Already-running Process¶

-to attach to a running process started outside gdb
+attachto attach to a running process started outside gdb

 3.6.6.
 Debugging Multiple Inferiors and Programs¶

-to print a list of all inferiors currently being managed by gdbinferior INFNO
+info inferiorsto print a list of all inferiors currently being managed by gdbinferior INFNOto make inferior number INFNO the current inferiorkill inferiors INFNO...to kill the inferior or inferiors identified by gdb inferior number(s)

 3.6.7.
 Debugging Programs with Multiple Threads¶

-to switch among threadsinfo threads
+thread THREADIDto switch among threadsinfo threadsto inquire about existing threads

 3.6.8.
 Debugging Forks¶